qunitjs/node-qunit/readme.md

     testrunner.options.errorsOnly = false;
     // set it to false if you want to get error stack in report
     testrunner.options.errorStack = true;
+    // print a summary about all tested stuff after finish testrunner.options.summary = true;

     // one test file
     testrunner.run({